Yoga.. An Aerial View

 Yoga has been practiced for thousands of years and provides some excellent health benefits along with spiritual and mental advantages.

-In the west, it has fast become a trendy and popular activity and with aerial yoga now gaining more and more attention, many people are beginning to take part.
+In the west, it has fast become a trendy and popular activity and aerial yoga with a yoga swing now gaining more and more attention, many people are beginning to take part.

 But the question that hangs in the front of everyone’s mind is whether aerial yoga has its own benefits – in short, the answer is yes.